NamBobby/Facial_acne_detection_using_Convolutional_Neural_Network/readme.md

 2. Second terminal run command line:
 >>> yarn start
 3. Download "Expo Go" Application on IOs (Appstore) or Android (Google Play)
-4. Scan the "QR code" in terminal on your phone Camera
+4. Scan the "QR code" in terminal by your phone Camera ( or the Scanner on Expo Go )

-if you want to compile this code on website you can follow these 2 steps:
+* This code/project can be run only by this way (on Mobile Device-Expo Go)

-1. First terminal run command line:
+The default account to access is:
->>> cd src/api
+email:
->>> python api.py
+>>> tiennguyen@gmail.com

-2. Second terminal run command line:
+password:
->>> yarn web
+>>> 12345